NelsonD93/NoteTaker/README.md

 The name of the application is ExpressJSNoteTaker

-The application is a note taking app where the routes have been set up with node.js.
+The application is a note taking app where the front end was provided and I wrote the code in the files server.js, notes.js, clog.js, fsUtils.js, uuid.js to connect the front end to the back end and deployed the app on Heroku.

 ## Mockup